 When looking into travel insurance coverage for pre-existing medical conditions, it's important to understand how the insurance companies define the term.
 In general, most companies will consider you to have a pre-existing condition if you have a diagnosed illness or medical concern that has not been "stable" within a defined period of time prior to your travel insurance purchase.
 The period of time that is specified will vary by plan and provider, but is usually anywhere from 60-180 days.
 "Stable" means, in brief, that your condition has not changed or worsened in any way – no new diagnoses or treatments, no new medications, no treatments of any kind, and no pending or initiated treatments, scans, or test results.

-Without a pre-existing conditions waiver, your travel insurance company will have the right, should you file a claim, to look back into your medical history – or the medical history of pertinent family members – up to the defined period of time stated in your policy and determine whether or not they believe the incident for which you've filed the claim is related in any way to a pre-existing condition.
+Your travel insurance company will have the right, should you file a claim, to look back into your medical history – or the medical history of pertinent family members – up to the defined period of time stated in your policy and determine whether or not they believe the incident for which you've filed the claim is related in any way to a pre-existing condition.
 If they determine that you are, in fact, filing a claim for something related to a pre-existing condition, they may decide to deny your claim.
 That's why understanding pre-existing conditions waivers and making sure that you purchase a policy that suits your needs is so important.
 To make sure that you've done everything you can to protect yourself and your trip, do your research; be up-front with your insurance company about any conditions you think might apply; purchase your travel insurance policy as soon after paying your initial trip deposit as possible; and familiarize yourself with all the details of your policy before you depart.